How to write your Business Development Proposal

 Liam, a dedicated volunteer at an international non-profit, faced a significant challenge.
 The organization aimed to expand its relief services globally, requiring substantial collaboration and funding.
 The task at hand was to create a Request for Proposal (RFP) to attract potential partners and funders.

-Leveraging Proposal Kit, Liam crafted an RFP that was both compelling and comprehensive.
+Leveraging Proposal Kit, Liam wrote an RFP that was both compelling and comprehensive.
 The Executive Summary vividly detailed the non-profit's mission and the urgent need for expanded services.
 The Opportunities section was particularly striking, outlining the potential impact of expanded relief services on communities worldwide.

 His SWOT Analysis provided a transparent view of the organization's current capabilities and the external factors that could influence the project's success.
 The Strategic Position section elucidated how the expansion aligned with the organization's long-term goals.